geogebra/solver-engine/@geogebra/solver-sdk/README.md

 - Run `npm start` to host a demo page `index.html` for manual testing. in a browser environment
 - `npm test` will run the test suite
+- `npm run test-watch-full` is like `npm test` except also reruns it when a file changes.
+- `npm run test-watch` is like `npm test-watch-full` except it skips code coverage reporting.
 - `npm run build:esm` compiles the typescripts files into `js` and `.d.ts` files in the `lib/esm` folder, using modern javascript modules
 - `npm run build:cjs` compiles the sources into `lib/cjs` in the old commonjs